Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

 Tools are usually (though not necessarily) extruders.
-Normally an M563 command to define a tool is immediately followed by a G10/M568 command to set the tool's offsets and temperatures.
+Normally an M563 command to define a tool is immediately followed by a G10 command to set the tool's offsets and temperatures (temperatures can also be set with M568).

 **P** The 'P' field specifies the tool number.
 In RRF3, tool numbers may be between 0 and 49.
 In RRF2 they may be between 0 and 65535.
 If you use the M563 command with a P value for a tool that has already been defined, and you provide any other parameters, that tool is redefined using the new values you provide.